-2.2.4 Gross Capital Formation (GCF) and economic growth
+2.2.4 Gross Capital Formation and Economic Growth

-To investigate the statistical relationship between Gross Capital Formation (GCF) and economic growth, Jhingan (2006) focused in his study that capital formation not only enhances the investment in capital equipment which leads to increase in production but also create job opportunities.
+To find the relationship between Gross Capital Formation and economic growth, Jhingan (2006) focused in his study that capital formation not only enhances the investment in capital equipment which leads to increase in production but also create job opportunities.
 He further explains that capital formation give kick to technical growth which leads to economics of large scale of production amplifies specialization and/or thus provides tools, machines and equipment which enhance growth of labor force.
 Capital formation also facilitate in market growth.
-Also he highlights that capital formation facilitate to remove market imperfections by the creation of social and economic overheads capital, as a result breaks the vicious circle of poverty from both demand and supply side.
+He also highlights that capital formation facilitate to remove market imperfections by creating social and economic overheads capital, as a result breaks the vicious circle of poverty from both demand and supply side.
 Even in case of increasing population capital formation makes the growth possible.
 In the least developing countries e.g in sub-Sahara Africa increase in the per capita output is directly related to increase in capital-labor ratio.
-There are two main problems regarding raising the capital-labor ratio: (i) Capitallabor ratio declines with increase in population due to which large net investment is needed to control the capital- labor ratio. (ii) When population is increasing quickly, it becomes difficult to have sufficient saving for the given quantity of investment, which is the main reason that Marginal Propensity to Save (MPS) is low in developing countries.
-The only solutions to these problems is to quickly increase the rate of capital formation (loc.cit)
+There are two main problems regarding raising the capital- labor ratio: (i) Capital-labor ratio declines with increase in population due to which large net investment is needed to control the capital- labor ratio. (ii) When population is increasing quickly, it becomes difficult to have sufficient saving for the given quantity of investment, which is the main reason that Marginal Propensity to Save (MPS) is low in developing countries.
+The only solutions to these problems are to quickly increase the rate of capital formation.

-Capital formation has been ban to the development and economic growth of the peripheral countries.
-From the previous literature, the macro economic problems are facing the developing countries such as: high foreign debt; balance of payment (BOP) etc. (Op.cit).
+GCF has been ban to the development and economic growth of the peripheral countries.
+From the previous literature, the macro economic problems are facing the developing countries such as: high foreign debt; BOP etc.

-Identifying the ban of capital formation, shuaib, Ekeria and Ogedengbe, (2015) investigated the impact of fiscal policy on economic growth of Nigerian economy by using yearly time series data from t 1960-2012.
+Identifying the ban of capital formation, Beddies (2010), investigated the impact of fiscal policy on economic growth of Nigerian economy by using time series yearly data from 1960-2012.
 The study tested the stationarity of the data through group unit root test, and found stationarity at first difference at 05% level of significance.
+VAR and its properties were tested.
 Two econometric techniques Co-integration Technique and Pairwise-Granger Causality were employed to find the long-run relationship status between the variables.

-According to the study of Shuaib, Ekeria and Ogedengbe (2015), establish the actual impact of inflation on economic growth in case of Nigeria.
+According to the study of Bakare (2011), established the actual impact of inflation on economic growth in case of Nigeria.
 Annually data is taken from 1960-2012.
 The results showed that there is no cointegration relationship between inflation and economic growth in Nigeria.
 Furthermore, causality relationships were also examined that exists between the two variables by applying the Pairwise-Granger causality at 02 lag periods.

-According to Sarkar (2006), the study concluded that there is no relationship between stock capitalization and GCF.
-In the addition to, Orji and Mba (2011), studied the relationship between Foreign Private Investments (FPI), Capital Formation (CF) and growth for Nigeria by using two-stage least square (2SLS) method for estimation of the variables.
-The result indicates that there is a stronger long run impact of capital formation and FPI as compared to short run impact.
-There is long-run equilibrium exists between the variables as well as Error Correction term (ECM) is statistically significant but the speed of adjustment is small between two models.
-The results of two-least square (2SLS) estimates are close to Ordinary least square (OLS) estimates, resulting that estimates of (OLS) are unbiased and consistent.
+According to Orji and Mba (2011), studied the relationship between Foreign Private Investments, Gross Capital Formation and growth for Pakistan by using two-stage least square (2SLS) method for estimation of the variables.
+The result indicates that there is a stronger long run impact of capital formation and foreign private investment as compared to short-run impact.
+There is long-run equilibrium exists between the variables as well as ECM is statistically significant but the speed of adjustment is small between two models.
+The results of two-least square (2SLS) estimates are close to OLS estimates, resulting that estimates of OLS are unbiased and consistent.
 Therefore, endogeneity does not exist in the estimated model.
 There is no simultaneity existing among GDP growth and capital formation in estimated model.
 The findings also have some policy implications as discussed in the work.